andre-ye/andre-ye.github.io-retired/docs/cv.md

 behavior, significantly improve convergence speed, and improve performance in some cases while training large speech models on millions of hours of audio

-### HCI & ML Research @ Social Futures Lab, Allen School of CSE
-*February 2022 - Present*

-The [Social Futures Lab](https://social.cs.washington.edu/){:target="_blank"} works towards reimagining social and collaborative systems to empower people and improve society.
-I am researching a novel data annotation protocol for high-stakes image segmentation problems like pathology and medical biology to directly mark uncertainty into the data itself rather than inferring uncertainty from model outputs second-hand, the objective being to develop more robust and self-aware computer vision models.

 ### Research Lead @ Interactive Intelligence
-*January 2022 - Present*
+*January 2022 - Dec 2022*

 Interactive Intelligence (I2) is an independent student research group at the UW focusing on developing human-like cognition in deep learning models.
 Leading the Emergent Language group to build deep learning models which develop “their own” novel system of language generation and interpretation.

-### Deep Learning Research @ Najafian Lab, UW Medicine
+### Undergrad Researcher @ Najafian Lab, UW Medicine
 *March 2021 - May 2022*

-- The [Najafian Lab for the Pathobiology of Kidney Diseases](https://dlmp.uw.edu/research-labs/najafian){:target="_blank"} in UW Medicine's Department of Laboratory Medicine and Pathology operates multiple projects investigating kidney diseases.
-The lab brings in computer science students to help realize many of the medical imaging projects, which require computer vision and deep learning.
+The [Najafian Lab for the Pathobiology of Kidney Diseases](https://dlmp.uw.edu/research-labs/najafian){:target="_blank"} in UW Medicine's Department of Laboratory Medicine and Pathology operates multiple projects investigating kidney diseases.

-- Worked on developing a segmentation pipeline to visually mark features on electron microscopy images of cells.
-Worked with project teammates to utilize various deep learning practices well-informed by the surrounding biological/medical context; develop a responsible data collection, annotation and modeling pipeline; and innovate deep learning new practices in the medical image field to more effectively model biological phenomena.
+Worked on developing a segmentation pipeline to visually mark features on electron microscopy images of cells.
+Researched novel segmentation model training practices  to more effectively model biological phenomena.
-- Worked with teammates responsible for web development to package the developed models in an accessible and efficient application.
-- Assisted with dataset annotation and quality control.

 <!-- ### Analytics @ UW Polling and Open Data Iniative
 *July 2021 - Present*